Secondary education in Japan: Junior high issues

 Experts disagreed over the specific causes of these phenomena, but there is general agreement that the system offers little individualized or specialized assistance, thus contributing to disaffection among those who can not conform to its demands or who are otherwise experiencing difficulties.
 Another problem concerns Japanese children returning from abroad.
 These students, particularly if they have been overseas for extended periods, often need help in reading and writing — and in adjusting to rigid classroom demands.
 Even making the adjustment does not guarantee acceptance.
 Besides having acquired a foreign language, many of these students have also acquired foreign customs of speech, dress, and behavior that mark them as different.

 Senior high issues

 The upper-secondary curriculum underwent thorough revision in 1989.
 That year a new Course of Study for Upper-Secondary Schools was announced that was to be phased in beginning with the tenth grade in 1994, followed by the eleventh grade in 1995 and the twelfth grade in 1996.
-Among noteworthy changes is the requirement that male and female students take a course in home economics.
-The government is concerned with instilling in all students an awareness of the importance of family life, the roles and responsibilities of family members, the concept of cooperation within the family, and the role of the family in society.
-The family continues to be an extremely important part of the social infrastructure, and the ministry clearly is interested in maintaining family stability within a changing society.
+Among noteworthy changes was the requirement that male and female students take a course in home economics.
+The government was concerned with instilling in all students an awareness of the importance of family life, the roles and responsibilities of family members, the concept of cooperation within the family, and the role of the family in society.
 Another change of note was the division of the old social studies course into history-and-geography and civics courses.